amperity/amperity-docs/amperity_api/source/endpoint_get_injest_jobs.rst

        .. code-block:: json

+       {
+         "id": "isj-1f73r9u2",
          "tables": [
            {
               "errors": 200,
-           "feed_id": "df-5L6d1veh",
+              "feed_id": "df-￿5L6d1veh",
               "read": 1000,
               "rejected": 200,
               "updated": 200,
               "started_at": "2024-06-01T04:02:54.433Z",
               "state": "succeeded",
               "ended_at": "2024-06-01T04:02:57.433Z",
               "files": [
                 {
                    "file_id": "cb-20240618-71992-SF3Uz/part0.avro",
                    "name": "part0.avro",
                    "read": 1000,
                    "errors": 200
                 }
              ],
              "inserted": 400,
              "table_name": "My table",
              "job_id": "isj-1f73r9u2"
            }
          ],
+         "workflow_id": "wf-20240618-3423-b45"
+       }

         where

         **errors**
            The number of rows with an ingest error.
 For example, when Amperity cannot match a field value to the expected data type.

         **feed_id**
            The unique ID of this feed.

         **read**
            The number of rows ingested into this feed.

         **rejected**
            The number of duplicate rows that were not ingested.

         **updated**
            The total count of rows updated for this feed during the job.

         **started_at**
            The date and time at which a job started.

         **state**
            The current state of the job.
 For example:

            * Scheduled
            * Started
            * In progress
            * Running
            * Finalizing
            * Succeeded
            * Stopping
            * Stopped
            * Failed
            * Skipped
            * Canceled

           .. note:: This is the same value that is visible from the **Status** column on each individual workflow page.
 Some values are only visible while a task is active.

         **ended_at**
            The date and time at which a job ended.

 .. endpoint-get-ingest-jobs-response-parameters-end